phosseini/RhoFold/README.md

 ```
 2.With our constructed MSA (**full version of RhoFold**, under construction, only for Linux users)

-To support MSA construction, 3 sequence databases (RNAcentral, Rfam, and nt.
-Total: ~ 900 GB) totaling about 900GB need to be downloaded
+To support MSA construction, 3 sequence databases (RNAcentral, Rfam, and nt) totaling about 900GB need to be downloaded
 ```
 ./database/bin/builddb.sh
 ```